dan-danache/hubitat/ikea-zigbee-drivers/README.md

 * Button Release events: both buttons
 * Battery indicator: %
 * Health status: online / offline
+* Directly control Zigbee devices: On/Off and Brightness
+* Directly control Zigbee groups: On/Off and Brightness

 #### Pairing Instructions
 1. Open the battery compartiment and you should see the small pair button (🔗).